-An ecovillage is an intentional, traditional or urban community using local participatory processes to integrate ecological, economic, social, and cultural dimensions of sustainability in order to regenerate social and natural environments
+An ecovillage is an intentional, traditional or urban community that is consciously designed through locally owned participatory processes in all four dimensions of sustainability (social, culture, ecology and economy) to regenerate social and natural environments.

-There are also traditional ecovillages – existing rural villages and communities that decide they want use particpatory processes to combine life-sustaining traditional wisdom and positive new innovation to become more sustainable
+- traditional – existing rural villages and communities that decide to design their own pathway into the future, using participatory processes to combine life-sustaining traditional wisdom and positive new innovation.

-While there is no one way of being an ecovillage, there are three three core practices shared by most
+Today, GEN reaches out to around 10.000 communities on all continents.
+We have learned that, while there is no one way of being an ecovillage, there are three core practices shared by all:

 - Integrating social, cultural, economic and ecological dimensions in a whole systems approach to sustainability